ozekik/awesome-ontology/README.md

 * [Cyc](https://www.cyc.com/) ([OpenCyc](http://www.cyc.com/opencyc/)/[ResearchCyc](http://www.cyc.com/researchcyc/)) - A knowledge base which contains more than 630,000 concepts.
 * [DBpedia](https://wiki.dbpedia.org/) - A crowd-sourced community effort to extract structured content from the information created in various Wikimedia projects.
 * [KBpedia](http://kbpedia.org/) - A comprehensive knowledge structure for promoting data interoperability and knowledge-based artificial intelligence (KBAI).
 It combines Wikipedia, Wikidata, schema.org, DBpedia, GeoNames, OpenCyc, and UMBEL.
+* [NELL ontology and knowledge base](http://nell-ld.telecom-st-etienne.fr/) - An ontology developed by the Never-Ending Language Learning (NELL) project.
 * [Wikidata](https://www.wikidata.org/) - A free and open knowledge base that can be read and edited by both humans and machines.
 It contains more than 55,000,000 data items.
 * [WordNet](https://wordnet.princeton.edu/) - A large lexical database of English.
 It consists of ~117,000 synsets (groups of synonyms).
 * [YAGO](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/) - A huge semantic knowledge base, derived from Wikipedia WordNet and GeoNames.
 It has knowledge of more than 10 million (10,000,000) entities.
 * [Xlore](https://xlore.org/) - A large-scale multilingual knowledge graph by structuring and integrating Chinese Wikipedia, English Wikipedia, French wikipedia, and Baidu Baike.

+Without explicit classes:

+* [Billion Triple Challenge (BTC) 2019 Dataset](https://zenodo.org/record/2634588) - A result of a large-scale RDF crawl (accepting RDF/XML, Turtle and N-Triples) conducted from 2018/12/12 until 2019/01/11 using LDspider.

 Archived or inactive: